mdsufz/MuDoGeR/module_description.md

 The  MuDoGeR Assembly module is based on MetaWrap Assembly module.
 This module is utillized for assembling a set of metagenomic reads.
 The assembly can be achieved by using either MegaHit or metaSPAdes tools.
 Although, MegaHit is able to assemble large and complex metagenomic data and is cost memory and time-efficient metaSPAdes assembly is usually superior.
 The MegaHit assembly is sorted by length and their names are changed to resembled the names in the SPAdes, including the contig ID, length, and coverage.
 In the end the scafgolds with lenght <1000bp are removed and QUAST formates an assembly report.

 ## Prokaryotic module
-The MuDoGeR prokaryotic module is a combination of modules included in the MetaWrap module
+The MuDoGeR prokaryotic module is a combination of modules included in the MetaWrap module.
+The module starts with the binning of the assembly datasets with the use of three wrapped tools (**MaxBin2**, **metaBAT2**, **CONCOCT**).
+The process results to the production of bin files from each method.
+The user in this module can chose to run the CheckM immediately for the estimation of completion and contamination and essential genes prediction.
+The next step is the bin refinement module

 ## Viral module